breatheco-de/exercise-collaborative-html-website/README.md

 ## Deploy the website

 Use Vercel, Netlify or Github pages to deploy the website to the team URL (for example: https://mysuperteam.zeit.sh).

+## Delivery

+Everyone delivers the same repo as solution.

 ## Complementary info